December 29, 2020

 Thomson Reuters Announces Annual Renewal of Normal Course Issuer Bid

-For its NCIB that began on May 30, 2018 and expired on May 29, 2019, Thomson Reuters previously received approval from the TSX to repurchase up to 32,230,450 common shares (which reflects the company’s share consolidation in November 2018).
-Of this amount, Thomson Reuters repurchased approximately 24.9 million common shares for a total cost of approximately US$1.22 billion, representing an average price of US$49.24 per share.
+For its NCIB that began on August 19, 2019 and expired on August 18, 2020, Thomson Reuters previously received approval from the TSX to repurchase up to 25 million common shares.
+Of this amount, Thomson Reuters repurchased approximately 6.9 million common shares for a total cost of approximately US$500 million, representing an average price of US$72.61 per share.
 Thomson Reuters repurchased the common shares through the facilities of the TSX, the New York Stock Exchange (NYSE) and other alternative trading systems through its broker.

-From time to time, when Thomson Reuters does not possess material nonpublic information about itself or its securities, it may enter into a pre-defined plan with its broker to allow for the repurchase of shares at times when Thomson Reuters ordinarily would not be active in the market due to its own internal trading blackout periods, insider trading rules or otherwise.
+From time to time when Thomson Reuters does not possess material non-public information about itself or its securities, it may enter into a pre-defined plan with its broker to allow for the repurchase of shares at times when Thomson Reuters ordinarily would not be active in the market due to its own internal trading blackout periods, insider trading rules or otherwise.
 Any such plans entered into with Thomson Reuters broker will be adopted in accordance with applicable Canadian securities laws and the requirements of Rule 10b5-1 under the U.S. Securities Exchange Act of 1934, as amended.
+In connection with the NCIB, Thomson Reuters has entered into such a plan with its broker pursuant to which up to US$200 million of shares may be repurchased starting on January 4, 2021 under the renewed NCIB.

 Decisions regarding any future repurchases will depend on certain factors, such as market conditions, share price and other opportunities to invest capital for growth.
 Thomson Reuters may elect to suspend or discontinue share repurchases at any time, in accordance with applicable laws.